digitalghost-dev/poke-cli/docs/Infrastructure_Guide/aws.md

 2. Select Target Page
    * Under **Target Detail**, select **All APIs** and search for and select EC2.
    * In the API search box, search for `StartInstances` or `StopInstances`.
-   * In the next window, grab the **Instance ID** for the EC2 instead created earlier and paste it in to the JSON input.
+   * In the next window, grab the **Instance ID** for the EC2 instance created earlier and paste it in to the JSON input.
     ```json
     {
       "InstanceIds": [